EOS-uiux-Solutions/eos-icons-adobe-xd/README.md

 - Add the `manifest.json` from the dist folder.
 - Click on 3 dot icon and select `Load`.
 - Go back to `Adobe XD` and try it out! :)

+## Keeping up with the Test Files

+To make sure the test files are working correctly after the latest changes, run the following command: `npm test`

+## Check Linting Errors

+Run the following command to check if there are any linting errors: `npx eslint .`

+## JS and CSS Quality Assurance

+Before submitting a PR/MR make sure your code is compliant with our JS and CSS rules by running: `npm run checkFormat` and `npx prettier --check .`

+If you encounter any deploy error in JS try fixing it by running `npx prettier --write .`

 ### FAQs